small, medium and large popcorn and candy floss deals highlighted in cartoon format

 Party packs

-Three candy floss portions for a set price work well for group buying and birthday style events.
+Three candy floss portions for a set price works well for:

 Waffle and Dessert Combos

-Dessert combos tend to perform best later in the day or at evening events.
+Dessert combos tend to perform best later in the day, during evening events, or at festivals where customers are already planning to treat themselves.

 Waffle and drink